MiladArbabi/SynchroFlow/README.md

 ## 1. Current Project Status & Key Achievements

-**Phase 3 (UI Foundation & Core Features)** is now substantially complete.
-We have successfully implemented a robust, scalable foundation for the application's user interface and core functionalities.
+**Phase 3 (UI Foundation & Core Features)** is complete.
+We have successfully replaced our custom UI foundation with a professional, robust, and scalable UI kit based on the **Berry Material React Admin Template**.
+This provides a consistent, theme-aware, and feature-rich user experience.

-**Key Achievements Since v5.4:**
+**Key Achievements Since v5.5 (Berry Integration):**

-* **IDE-Style Resizable Layout:** Implemented a dynamic 4-panel application shell (`AppLayout`) using `react-resizable-panels`, replacing the previous static layout.
+* **Full Theme Engine Integration:** Transplanted Berry's theme engine, including custom palettes, preset colors, typography, and dark/light mode logic, all wired to a central `ConfigContext`.
-* **Customizable Widget Workspace:** Integrated `react-grid-layout` into the main workspace panel, allowing users to drag, resize, add, and remove widgets.
+* **Component Overrides Converted:** Ported and converted Berry's entire `themes/overrides` directory to TypeScript, ensuring all MUI components (Buttons, Cards, Inputs, Tables, etc.) match the theme's design.
-* **Layout Persistence:** Full-stack implementation enabling users to save their customized dashboard layouts to the database (`user_layouts` table) and have them restored on page load.
+* **Sidenav & Navigation Functional:** Replaced the placeholder Sidenav with Berry's `MenuList`, `NavGroup`, `NavCollapse`, and `NavItem` components.
+The navigation is now data-driven from our `menu-items` config and fully supports collapsed/expanded states.
-* **Widget Library & Marketplace Foundation:** Built the UI shell for the Widget Library, including dynamic rendering, add/remove logic, and the visual implementation of feature gating ("locked" widgets based on user plan).
+* **Dynamic Header Integrated:** Replaced the placeholder top navbar with Berry's header components, including a functional `ProfileSection`, `NotificationSection`, `SearchSection`, `MegaMenuSection`, `LocalizationSection`, and `MobileSection`.
-* **Modern Icon System:** Replaced the legacy icon font system with a custom `<IconComponent>` wrapper using the performant `lucide-react` SVG library.
+* **Live Customization Drawer:** Integrated Berry's full "Live Customize" drawer.
+All child components (`ThemeMode`, `PresetColor`, `BorderRadius`, `FontFamily`, etc.) are converted and correctly wired to the `ConfigContext`, allowing real-time theme changes.
-* **Major Component Cleanup:** Removed significant technical debt by deleting unused and problematic Material Dashboard (`MD*`) template components.
-Refactored core components (`MDBox`, `MDTypography`, `MDButton`) to use standard MUI primitives (`Box`, `Typography`, `Button`), improving predictability.
+* **Dashboard Widget Refactor:**
-* **Streamlined Workflow:**
+    * **`KpiCard`:** Rebuilt to be fully theme-aware, with colors that automatically update based on the selected theme preset.
-    * Established a Component-Driven Development (CDD) workflow using Storybook.
+    * **`InventoryHealthWidget`:** Replaced the custom table with a theme-aware `MainCard` and `MuiTable` implementation.
-    * Created the `ship.sh` script to automate the local Git add, commit, push, and PR creation process.
+    * **`CashFlowWidget`:** Replaced the old chart with a professional, theme-aware `ReactApexChart` component.

 ## 2. Core Product Modules & Offerings (v5.4 - Unchanged)